mui/material-ui/docs/src/pages/css-in-js/api/api.md

 #### Returns

 `hook`: A hook.
-This hook can be used in a functional component.
+This hook can be used in a function component.
 It accepts one argument: the properties that will be used for "interpolation" in the style sheet.